 Meusel participated in the Lou Gehrig Day ceremonies of July 4, 1939.
 It was held between games of a doubleheader with Washington.
 The current and former Yankees lined up along their designated areas in the infield (also the visiting Senators).
 Meusel stood with the veteran guard of Benny Bengough, Earle Combs, Joe Dugan, Waite Hoyt, Mark Koenig, Tony Lazzeri, Herb Pennock (his old road roommate), George Pipgras, Wally Pipp, Babe Ruth, Wally Schang, Everett Scott, and Bob Shawkey.
 The guest of honor received numerous gifts, ovations and tributes.
 And then the trembling Iron Horse gave his emotional speech.
 Its famous line: "Yet, today, I consider myself the luckiest man on the face of the earth."

 Silent Bob had cameo appearances in Slide, Kelly, Slide (1927), Alibi Ike (1935), Pride of the Yankees (1942) and The Babe Ruth Story (1948).
 His scenes in Pride of the Yankees included one with Gehrig alone inside the team's locker room.
 Two well-dressed players (followed by others) suddenly walked in.
 Meusel is the tall one wearing a fedora hat and smoking a cigarette.
 Another scene was when Wally Pipp had to leave the game due to seeing double vision.
 Meusel is leaning directly behind Ruth in the dugout.
 He worked for many years as a security guard at the former U.S. Navy base in Long Beach, California.
 Meusel was a longtime Redondo Beach-turned-Downey resident who died at Bellflower’s Kaiser Foundation Hospital on November 28, 1977.
-His wife and daughter survived him.
+His wife, daughter, and son survived him.
 He was interred at Rose Hills Memorial Park in Whittier, California.

-Postscript: An extremely memorable benefit game took place at Southern California’s old Brea Bowl, a natural amphitheatre, on Halloween of 1924.
+An extremely memorable benefit game took place at Southern California’s old Brea Bowl, a natural amphitheatre, on Halloween of 1924.
 It was a pitch-fest billed as Babe Ruth vs. Walter Johnson, who grew up in Olinda (now Brea) and attended Fullerton High School.
 Businesses from afar were closed on the day of this much-heralded event.
 Johnson’s notable teammates included Jimmy Austin, Ernie Johnson, Bob Meusel and Ken Williams.
 Ruth’s included Sam Crawford, Rube Ellis, Harvey McClellan and Carl Sawyer (who also entertained the masses).
 The Bambino batted cleanup (naturally) and pitched the entire nine innings.
 The Big Train was lit up and took the one-sided loss.
 Ruth twice went deep, much to the fans’ delight.
 Crawford and Meusel each banged one out as well.
 The umpires were former slugger Gavy Cravath, youngster Beans Reardon and two others.
 Sportswriter Christy Walsh was in attendance.
 The crowd estimates varied from five to (an improbable) fifteen thousand.

 Anaheim Bulletin, 11-1-24.